 Let’s dive more into how to teach your child body autonomy and get you the tips you need to raise your respectful, independent human!

 This post contains some affiliate links, which means I earn a small commission if you use them (at no cost to you).
 Full disclosure.
 Tips are based on personal experience and should not be considered medical advice.
 Full disclaimer.

 Body autonomy is a fundamental human right to be in control of your own body.
 Put simply, it means you get to choose what does or doesn’t happen to your body.

 Body autonomy is not just about sex, though it certainly comes into play there.

 Why Is It Important to Teach Your Child Body Autonomy?

 No one wants anything bad to happen to their child.
 Children need to learn the rights they have from a trusted adult, especially what is OK and not OK when it comes to their bodies.

-This will help protect them throughout life, because they’ll know when to stand up for themselves.
+This is an important concept from a young age.
+It will help protect them throughout life, because they’ll know when to stand up for themselves.